Social and Residential Resources and Support

 Office of Student Engagement (OSE)

-General housing policies and regulations described below are established by the Student Life department and the Office of Student Engagement.
-Students are expected to familiarize themselves with the policies and rules concerning conduct in the residence halls.
 Acceptance of space in College housing constitutes a knowledge of, willingness, and agreement to abide by these housing policies.
 Living in College housing is a privilege and not a right.
-The Student Life division and/or Office of Student Engagement may, at any time and at its own discretion, withdraw this privilege due to behavior, which does not rise to the standards outlined below.
+The Student Life department and/or Office of Student Engagement may, at any time and at its own discretion, withdraw this privilege due to behavior, which does not rise to the standards outlined below.
 Students who lose their housing privileges are not typically entitled to a refund of their room and board charges for the remaining weeks of the semester.

 Student Health & Wellness Services